Nickyie/Cybersecurity-Resources/Cybersecurity & Hacking Documentaries/Cybersec & Hacking Documentaries.md

-Some Great Recommendations Cybersecurity & Hacking Documentaries
+Some Great Cybersecurity & Hacking Documentaries Recommendations!

 1. [We Are Legion – The Story Of The Hacktivists](https://lnkd.in/dEihGfAg)
 2. [21st Century Hackers](https://lnkd.in/dvdnZkg5)